seeu-inspace/easyg/README.md

 - [trashcompactor](https://github.com/michael1026/trashcompactor) to remove URLs with duplicate funcionality based on script resources included

 ### <ins>Google Dorking</ins>
-- `ext:` to search for: php, php3, aspx, asp, jsp, xhtml, phtml, html, xsp, nsf, form,swf;
+- `ext:` search for: php, php3, aspx, asp, jsp, xhtml, phtml, html, xsp, nsf, form, swf
+- `filetype:` search for filetypes like html or php
+- `-filetype:html` omit filetype `html`
-- Search also for pdf, xlsx, bak and similar, they may contain some infos;
+- Search also for pdf, xlsx, bak and similar, they may contain some infos
-- `site:` to target a website and its subdomains;
+- `site:` to target a website and its subdomains
-- `inurl:&` to search for parameters;
+- `inurl:&` to search for parameters
 - `intitle:` to search interesting pages like admin, register, login etc.
 - `"Seeing something unexpected?
 Take a look at the GitHub profile guide."
 "COMPANY-TARGET" site:http://github.com` [[Reference](https://twitter.com/c3l3si4n/status/1580564006263173122)]
 - `intext:"© copyright COMPANY YEAR"` [[Reference](https://twitter.com/intigriti/status/1592497655774871553)]